Nix-wie-weg/ruby-style-guide/README.md

     advised to stick with it.
 The second, on the other hand, is (arguably) a bit more readable.
 As with hashes - pick one style and apply it consistently.

-* Indent `when` as deep as `case`.
-I know that many would disagree with this one, but it's the style established in both "The Ruby Programming Language" and "Programming Ruby".

-    ```Ruby
-    # bad
-    case
-      when song.name == 'Misty'
-        puts 'Not again!'
-      when song.duration > 120
-        puts 'Too long!'
-      when Time.now.hour > 21
-        puts "It's too late"
-      else
-        song.play
-    end

-    # good
-    case
-    when song.name == 'Misty'
-      puts 'Not again!'
-    when song.duration > 120
-      puts 'Too long!'
-    when Time.now.hour > 21
-      puts "It's too late"
-    else
-      song.play
-    end
-    ```

 * When assigning the result of a conditional expression to a variable, preserve the usual alignment of its branches.